Get involved through chapter committees!

-Board Liaison: Amy Azoulay
+Board Liaison: La’Kendra Garrison

 Educational Services Committee

-The Educational Services Committee serves as a liaison between the Gainesville Chapter of the Florida Public Relations Association and public relations students in north central Florida.
-The committee plans networking events for students and professionals, and student field trips.
-It also supports career preparation programs and promotes internships to help students acquire expertise in “real-time” public relations situations, and to help public relations professionals meet the demands of “real-time” situations using qualified, skilled pre-professional student assistants.
+The Educational Services Committee serves as a liaison between the Gainesville Chapter of the Florida Public Relations Association and public relations students in North Central Florida.
+The committee plans networking events for students and professionals and student field trips.
+It also supports career preparation programs and promotes internships to help students acquire expertise in “real-time” public relations situations and to help public relations professionals meet the demands of “real-time” situations using qualified, skilled pre-professional student assistants.
 The committee works with graduate and undergraduate students enrolled in the University of Florida’s College of Journalism and Communications, particularly those who are members of the Alpha Chapter of the Public Relations Student Society of America (PRSSA).
-All students attending Santa Fe College, Lake City Community College and UF are welcome to participate.
+All students attending Santa Fe College, Lake City Community College, and UF are welcome to participate.

 Image Awards Committee

 The Image Awards Committee is responsible for developing and instituting an annual local Image Awards program.
 This committee first creates and distributes a “call for entries” for the awards.
-It also organizes, implements and coordinates a fun, exciting event to recognize Image winners and publicize winners through local media and chapter events.
+It also organizes, implements, and coordinates a fun, exciting event to recognize Image winners and publicize winners through local media and chapter events.
 The committee may be called upon to coordinate the judging process for another chapter.